lwade/euca-wiki/Openshift-on-Eucalyptus.md

 git clone https://github.com/maxamillion/ansible-openshift_origin.git
 ```

-Currently there is a problem, the playbook tries to install gcc that tries to update glibc on the instance, that in turns fails complaining for audit been old version.
+Currently there is a problem, the playbook tries to install gcc that tries to update glibc on the instance, that in turns fails complaining for audit package been old version.

 ```
 Transaction Check Error:
 file /usr/lib64/audit from install of glibc-2.16-30.fc18.x86_64 conflicts with file from package audit-2.2.1-2.fc18.x86_64
 ```

-It is hence advice to modify the broker.yml to include audit in the develpks task, see below
+It is hence advice to modify the broker.yml to include audit in the develpkgs task, see below

 ```
 - name: Devel Packages Install